 The Google Home Mini may have been usurped by the Nest Mini last year, but we don't think you should write it off just yet – not least because you can find some fantastic Google Home Mini deals as a result.

-Cute, compact, and just $49 (£49, AU$79), the affordable Google Home Mini does something that many of the best Bluetooth speakers can’t: it comes equipped with Google Assistant, which is always at the ready to help you find answers, turn on the tunes, dim the lights, start a TV show and more by using nothing but your voice.
+It's cute, it's compact, and it was only $49 / £49 / AU$79 at launch (although you can generally find it for less than half the price these days).
+The affordable Google Home Mini does something that most of the best Bluetooth speakers can’t: it comes equipped with Google Assistant, which is always at the ready to help you find answers, turn on the tunes, dim the lights, start a TV show and more by using nothing but your voice.

-In this way, the Home Mini is exactly like the larger, more expensive Google Home and even the powerful Google Home Max.
+That means that the Home Mini is exactly like the larger, more expensive Google Home and even the much more powerful Google Home Max in that it can control your smart home devices.
 But that’s where the comparisons stop.
 While the others make for very solid standalone speakers from a performance standpoint, the Home Mini can’t hold its own as the sole sound-maker in your house.

 There’s certainly an aspect of subjectivity in judging sound quality, but most would agree that what the Home Mini is capable of isn’t a whole lot.
-The soundstage – despite being pitched as 360-degrees – falls rather flat.
-While skilled in pulling up the most obscure music you can think up from a fairly wide variety of streaming services, it has a difficult time doing them justice because of this speaker’s diminutive profile.
+The soundstage – despite being pitched as 360-degrees – falls a little flat.
+While skilled in pulling up the most obscure music you can think up from a fairly wide variety of streaming services, the Mini has a difficult time doing them justice because of this speaker’s diminutive profile.